selfup/smache/README.md

 All nil/null keys are rejected with a 403 :boom:

-If you plan to store integers as well as regular strings, please consider a different strategy :thinking:
+If you plan to store integers (as keys) as well as regular strings (as keys), please consider a different strategy :thinking:

 ## Development